TITLE Circulation/Shelving Supervisor

 Experience: At least three years of work experience are required, which includes a minimum of at least two years in positions with supervisory responsibilities for five or more people and at least one year working with an automated library circulation system.

 Skills: Computer literacy is required.
-Strong oral and written communication skills are required.
+Strong verbal and written communication skills are required.
 Excellent interpersonal skills are required.
 Supervisory skills are required.
+The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.

 Other: The scope of the position frequently requires evening and weekend work.